Faculty and Staff

 |Title:||Director, Clinical Simulation Laboratory and Clinical Assistant Professor

 College of Nursing

-Dr. Graham received her ADN and AAS from Florence-Darlington Technical College in Florence, SC in 2006.
+Dr. Murillo received her ADN and AAS from Florence-Darlington Technical College in Florence, SC in 2006.
 She received her Bachelor of Science in Nursing from USC in 2009.
-Dr. Graham received both her Master’s in Nursing Education (2011) and PhD (2016) from the Medical University of South Carolina in Charleston, SC.
+Dr. Murillo received both her Master’s in Nursing Education (2011) and PhD (2016) from the Medical University of South Carolina in Charleston, SC.
 Her PhD area of emphasis during her tenure at MUSC was educational disparities particularly in underrepresented nursing students.

 N791 Seminar in Clinical Nursing Research